Holographic Floquet states in low dimensions (II): Introduction

 In this paper we deal with the D3/D5 system, in which the D3- and D5-branes share two spatial directions.
-The field theory dual to this brane setup is well-known and consists of a supersymmetric theory with flavor hypermultiplets living in a two-dimensional defect coupled to an ambient ${\cal N}=4$ four-dimensional Yang-Mills theory \cite{Dewolfe_2002, Karch_2002, Erdmenger_2002}.
+The field theory dual to this brane setup is well-known and consists of a supersymmetric theory with flavor hypermultiplets living in a two-dimensional defect coupled to an ambient ${\cal N}=4$ four-dimensional Yang-Mills theory \cite{DeWolfe_2001, KarchKatz_2002, Erdmenger_2002}.
 In this work, which is a continuation of \cite{Garbayo_2020}, we add a background temperature to the adjoint degrees of freedom which, therefore, are now deconfined.
 The nonzero temperature breaks supersymmetry and adds charged carriers to the ones previously formed by Schwinger pair production.
 These are naturally melted mesons that are present at finite temperature for low enough quark mass.
 Therefore, the phenomenology is expected to yield a continuous deformation of the case at zero temperature.

-It is known that the fluctuations of the flavor brane degrees of freedom feel another temperature, $T_{\rm eff}$, through an effective metric named {\em open string metric}.
-That this is a {\em bona fide} temperature has been the subject of careful studies that examined, for example, the universality of the fluctuation dissipation relations \cite{SonnerGreen}.
-In most common cases the effective temperature is larger than the bulk temperature of the gluon plasma $T_{\rm eff}>T$.
-Some exceptional cases have been reported where the inequality is reversed \cite{Nakamura_2013}.
-We don't find such exceptional situation after scanning throughout our phase space.
+It is known that the fluctuations of the flavor brane degrees of freedom feel another temperature, $T_{\rm eff}$, through the so-called {\it open-string metric} (OSM) \cite{Seiberg_1999,Gibbons_2000}.
+That this is a {\em bona fide} temperature has been the subject of careful studies that examined, for example, the universality of the fluctuation dissipation relations \cite{Sonner_2012}.
+In most known examples, $T_\text{eff} > T$, where $T$ is the temperature of the bulk plasma.
+While exceptions to this inequality have been found \cite{Nakamura_2013}, our analysis across parameter space reveals no such anomalies in the D3/D5 model.

-The plan of the paper is the following.
-In section \ref{sec:D3D5} we shall set up the stage and the notation although most of the details are relegated to appendix \ref{app: action}.
-The phase space is examined in section \ref{sec:PhaseDiagram}.
-Section \ref{sec:RotCurr} is devoted to a detailed study of the macroscopic rotating current generated in response to the rotating electric field.
-In particular, the relative angle between them shows an interesting pattern as a function of the driving frequency $\Omega$.
-Section \ref{sec:PhotoCurr} is devoted to the study of the so called photovoltaic current, namely the response of the Floquet NESS to an additional AC electric field that probes the modified conduction properties of the medium as a result of the rotating electric field applied.
-In section \ref{sec:Summary} we summarize our results and discuss some possible extensions of our work.